GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/IHMCE_MaxEnt_Comparison/readme.md

 \textbf{Experiment settings:}

-\begin{itemize}
-    \item Initial learning rate: 1.0, we use an exponential decay function to update the learning rate after each iteration
+    - Initial learning rate: 1.0, we use an exponential decay function to update the learning rate after each iteration
-    \item Discount factor for soft-value iteration: 0.9
+    - Discount factor for soft-value iteration: 0.9
-    \item Initial weights $\textbf{w}$ are sampled from uniform distribution with support on $[-100,100]$.
+    - Initial weights $\textbf{w}$ are sampled from uniform distribution with support on $[-100,100]$.
-    \item  gradient descent stopping threshold:= 0.01
+    - Gradient descent stopping threshold:= 0.001
-\end{itemize}